What Is A Car Diagnostic Tool Called?

 3.3 Features and Functions of OBD-II Scanners

-- Reading and clearing diagnostic trouble codes (DTCs): OBD-II scanners allow users to retrieve and clear DTCs from the vehicle’s onboard computer system.
-Clearing the codes can turn off the “Check Engine” light.
+- Reading and clearing trouble codes: Pull stored codes from the car’s computer and wipe them once you’ve fixed the issue.
+Clearing the codes also shuts off the “Check Engine” light.

 3.4 Benefits of OBD-II Scanners